 PV Solar Installation By Country

 Feed-in-tariffs.
 Germany's nuclear reduction goal prompted a government policy called feed-in-tariffs (FITs).
 A feed-in-tariff is a policy designed to encourage the adoption of renewable energy of all kinds to accelerate the reduction of the cost of renewables down to grid parity or less.
 FITs typically include three provisions: 1) guaranteed grid access, 2) a long term fixed purchase price contract (generally 20 years) for the electricity produced, and 3) declining contract prices for new installations that are based on the cost of renewable energy generation with a downward trend towards grid parity.
-They include besides PV solar, other technologies such as concentrated solar power (CSP), wind, and geothermal.
+Besides PV solar they include other technologies such as concentrated solar power (CSP), wind, and geothermal.

 In almost all of Africa, Pakistan, Hawaii, Italy and large portions of Japan, the price of electricity is already in excess of what the cost of electricity is from solar.
 Therefore in these locations there is a ready market for today's solar electricity without any subsidies.
 As the price of solar electricity continues to come down every year, more and more locations will benefit from making the switch to solar when new capacity is added.

 Between 2007 and 2011 the solar industry grew at approximately 70% per year.
 In particular, from the major recession year of 2009 and the recovery year of 2010 the industry grew at an incredible 172%!
 Production was hard pressed to keep up with demand.
 As a result, those companies that were able to dramatically increase capacity gained market share.
 No one wanted to be left out because of lack of capacity, so every company added capacity as fast as they could thinking the industry growth would continue for the foreseeable future.
 In 2010 industry analysts warned that too much capacity was being brought on stream.
 But, the market was growing at double the analyst's forecasted growth rates, so the added capacity was easily absorbed.
 Producers felt they were smarter than the analysts.